clux/js-talk-cisco/TALK.md

 JSON.stringify(o) // therefore for dictionaries and stuff that goes on the wire, this is used

 // above method, however, is magic
-// anything in js can be implicitly converted to a string if you are not careful o + '' // works for everything with this named method
+// you can implicitly convert anything to a string if you are not careful o + '' // works for everything with this named method

 o.
 TAB // these methods all exist by default